Next Start

 When your fluid levels are low, this can result in permanent damage to your car’s transmission and lead to costly repairs, rebuilds or even replacements.

 Look for signs of leakage on the ground where you park and if your vehicle has a dipstick, check your transmission fluid levels every time you change your oil.
-If it shows even slightly low, you probably have a small leak that will turn into a larger leak and cause expensive repairs in the future if you don’t address the problem early.
+If it shows even slightly low, you probably have a small leak that could turn into a larger leak and cause expensive repairs in the future if you don’t address the problem early.

 Symptoms of Low Vehicle Transmission Fluid